 Plomari Trivia: #history

 Just a few years after the fall of Constantinople.
-On 1462, Lesvos was conquered by the Ottoman Turks; people from the rest of the island who couldn’t bear the occupation moved to the area of today’s Megalochori, to avoid the oppression.
+Despite the existence of archaeological findings from the bronze age, the area was probably abandoned until the mid 15th century.
+On 1462, Lesvos was conquered by the Ottoman Turks; people from the rest of the island, as well as from the rest of the Aegean and Minor Asia, who couldn’t bear the occupation moved to the area of today’s Megalochori, to avoid the oppression.

-In the beginning of the 19th century the piracy in the Aegean was dicreased and the residents of the mountainous Plomari decided to move to the seaside, to today’s Plomari, which was inhabited until then only by a few fishermen.
+At the beginning of the 19th century, the piracy in the Aegean was decreased and the residents of the mountainous Plomari decided to move to the seaside, to today’s Plomari, which was inhabited until then only by a few fishermen.

 Plomari’s first name was Potamos (river) as per the river Sedountas that crosses the village.

 Despite the fact that the Greek revolution started in 1821, Lesvos was occupied by Ottoman Turks until 1912.
 Plomari was one of the first villages of the island to be liberated on 8th November 1912.